thomas-lamiaux/rocq-prover.org/data/consortium_pages/0op_01_donation.md

 This contribution supports the development of Rocq, on priorities defined by the Consortium assembly.
 Gold members get one vote for each ballot at the assembly, Platinum members get three votes.

-If you wish to join the Coq Consortium as a member, please [contact us](mailto:coq-consortium-contact@inria.fr).
+If you wish to join the Rocq Consortium as a member, please [contact us](mailto:coq-consortium-contact@inria.fr).